Jamil Jivani: Member of Parliament

 On April 20, 2023, Jivani announced that he would run for the Conservative nomination in Durham riding, following the resignation of Erin O'Toole.
 On August 20, 2023, he won the nomination race, defeating Theresa Corless, a former Durham Catholic School Board chair.

 He was elected to the Canadian House of Commons as a Conservative for the Ontario riding of Durham in a by-election held on March 4, 2024.
 Jivani's victory speech criticized "the liberal elites who run the Ontario Ministry of Education in this province".
 When asked by reporters, Education Minister Stephen Lecce dismissed Jivani's comments as his concern.
 While Progressive Conservative Premier Doug Ford responded to Jivani's comments by stating that while he wished the best for Jivani, Ford believed that he helped launch Jivani's career.
+After Lecce was shuffled out of education portfolio, Jivani referred to it as "a great day" for education.
+Nick Kouvalis, a political operative associated with Doug Ford responded that Jivani had "a wide berth" so far because of leader Pierre Poilievre and his advisor Jenni Byrne.
+He warned Jivani to watch his next moves since Lecce was under "his protection.

-Upon re-election on April 28, 2025 Jivani revisited his criticism of Ford during a post victory interview with the CBC, in which he dismissed Ford's political acumen and called him an "opportunist", stating that Ford "has taken the provincial conservatives and turned it into something hollow."
+Upon re-election on April 28, 2025, Jivani revisited his criticism of Ford during a post-victory interview with the CBC, in which he dismissed Ford's political acumen and called him an "opportunist", stating that Ford "has taken the provincial conservatives and turned it into something hollow."
+Jivani later supported Project Ontario, an initiative to push Ford in a more conservative direction.

 Restore the North

-On September 6th 2025, Jivani announced the launch of the Restore the North, a national initiative trying to get young Canadian men to participate in politics.
-On October 3rd, 2025 Jivani announced the launch of a Restore the North Campus Tour which are modelled Turning Point USA campus tours led by Charlie Kirk.
-These tours are part debate, part rally and part recruitment drive.
-Jivani wants to expand the movement by ignite a national conversation aimed at addressing policy gaps to help young men by allowing debates.
+On September 6, 2025, Jivani announced the launch of the Restore the North, a national initiative trying to get young Canadian men to participate in politics.
+On October 3, 2025, Jivani announced the launch of a Restore the North Campus Tour which are modelled after the Turning Point USA campus tours which were led by Charlie Kirk.
+These tours have been described as part debate, part rally, and part recruitment drive.
+Jivani has stated that he wants to expand the movement by igniting a national conversation aimed at addressing policy gaps to help young men.

 Political views

-Jivani has been characterized as a black conservative and a leading proponent of national conservatism in Canada.
+Jivani has been characterized as a Black conservative and a leading proponent of national conservatism in Canada.
 He has advocated for national conservative ideas about nationalism, the role of government, and race and Canada returning to the ideals of the Reform Party.
 Jivani has stated that his views were shaped by his father who abandoned his family when he was in elementary school by arguing that he was trying to find male role models.